Saving Seeds From Tomatoes, Peppers, Beans, and More Veggies

 For large seeds, such as beans, you can recycle the cardboard canisters that certain snack foods come in.

 How long a seed remains viable depends on its type and the environment it’s kept in.
-Tomato seeds may last for more than five years, while squash seeds typically last for less time.
+Tomato seeds may last for more than 5 years, while squash seeds typically last for less time.
 You can extend seeds’ viability by freezing them, especially if you have a zero-degree freezer.
 Properly dried and frozen seeds can remain viable for at least 40 years!

 We hope that you will enjoy saving the seeds from your favorite plants!
 If you have any tips, please post below!